National Conservative Political Action Committee: Founding

-NCPAC was founded in 1975 by conservative activists John Terry Dolan, Charles Black and Roger Stone, with help from Richard Viguerie and Thomas F. Ellis.
+NCPAC was founded in 1975 by conservative activists Terry Dolan, Charles Black and Roger Stone, with help from Richard Viguerie and Thomas F. Ellis.
 The group got its start through direct mail solicitations.
 "The shriller you are, the better it is to raise money," explained co-founder Terry Dolan.

 NCPAC worked diligently for the nomination of Ronald Reagan in the 1976 Presidential election.
 Its efforts fell just short in a bitter disappointment.
 Kenny Klinge (Reagan's Convention manager) and Roger Stone then chose to dedicate NCPAC to the 1977 elections in Virginia, backing Wyatt Durrette for Attorney General and a number of General Assembly candidates.
 While Durrette was generally considered the favorite having been Reagan's co-chair in Virginia, he lost the nomination to Marshall Coleman by 0.46 votes in a contentious convention in Roanoke.
 A number of NCPAC-backed Assembly candidates did win that fall.
 (Written by Donald Smith, a Field Rep for NCPAC in 1977.)

 NCPAC became one of the first groups to circumvent the contribution limits of the [Federal Election Campaign Act] (FECA) by exploiting the "independent expenditure" loophole permitted under a 1976 U.S. Supreme Court ruling.
 Although federal law restricted political action committees' expenditures to $10,000 per candidate, an organization could spend unlimited amounts of money supporting or opposing a particular candidate as long as their campaign activity was not coordinated with a candidate.
 NCPAC pooled independent contributions in order to make independent expenditures on campaign attack ads.
 Not only did this circumvent campaign finance restrictions, but it prevented candidates from being associated with advertising created on their behalf.
 NCPAC Chairman Terry Dolan was quoted as saying, "A group like ours could lie through its teeth, and the candidate it helps stays clean."
 Dolan later said he was describing a hypothetical situation, not NCPAC's actual tactics.